KhalidRajan/KhalidRajan/README.md

 👀 I’m interested in Full-Stack Web Development and Machine Learning.

-📫 Please feel free to contact me khalidrajan14@gmail.com!
+📫 Please feel free to contact me khalidrajan14@gmail.com and connect with me on LinkedIn!

 <!---
 KhalidRajan/KhalidRajan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.